 JusticeCorps members will be trained to provide legal information to self–represented litigants to assist them with resolving important legal matters.
 JusticeCorps members assist litigants by helping them prepare court paperwork, by making referrals, or through assistance at legal information workshops.
 Members will receive training in a variety of areas to support and enhance the member’s service to the public as well as training that will support the members’ individual development.
 Members will be placed at one of 6 service locations located throughout the Bay Area.

 JusticeCorps Fellows are college graduates who serve with the courts full-time for one year.
-Fellows commit to provide a minimum of 1,700 hours of service between mid-August 2017, and July of 2018.
+Fellows commit to provide a minimum of 1,700 hours of service beginning on August 21, 2017, and ending in July, 2018.

 The application deadline for the JusticeCorps 2016-2017 Fellowship program has passed.
 Applications for the 2017-2018 Fellowship program will be available in early 2017.